nuxt/image/docs/content/3.providers/bun.md

     size: xs
 ---

 The `bun` provider transforms images with [`Bun.Image`](https://bun.com/docs/runtime/image), the image pipeline built into the Bun runtime.
 It is the self-hosted alternative to [ipx](/providers/ipx): the same URLs and modifier names, but no `sharp`, no native binaries and no `@img/*` packages to install or trace into your build.
+In [benchmarks](#performance) it also resizes JPEG photos 1.2× to 1.9× faster than ipx, serves about 40% more requests per second under load and uses less than half the memory, at the cost of somewhat larger output files.

 ::warning
 The `bun` provider needs **Bun 1.4.0 or newer** wherever images are transformed: the dev server, the production server, and the build process when you prerender.
 See [Running on Bun](#running-on-bun).